XiaoxueRenS/Testing-reference/README.md

 # Testing-reference
-Refer to intro.xlsx for briefly introduction of these papers
+Refer to intro.xlsx for brief introduction of these papers